FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/_index.md

 2\.
 Create job description.

 Create a JOBD object to launch Transfer CFT jobs using the default values.
-This programs the initial library list and the <span class="mc-variable header_footer_variables.hf_long_product_name variable">Transfer CFT</span> production libraries (CFTPGM and CFTPROD).
+This programs the initial library list and the {{< TransferCFT/hflongproductname  >}} production libraries (CFTPGM and CFTPROD).

 3\.
 Create subsystem.